-The work program includes the following core topics:
+The work programme includes the following core topics:

 - composite steel and concrete structures,

 - marine structures.

+- incorporation of changes in the Eurocodes,

-- improved reinforcement rates.
+- improved reinforcement rates,

 - evolution of design criteria for metal liners,

 - aging management.

 2.5.5 Technical publications on seismic isolation and dissipation